akhilesh-reddyy/Fraud-Detection-System/README.md

 Workflow:

-Pull feature data from SQL using pandas.read_sql.
+1. Pull feature data from SQL using pandas.read_sql

-Merge and clean feature tables.
+2. Merge and clean feature tables

-Standardize numeric features.
+3. Standardize numeric features

-Train/test split (stratified for fraud labels).
+4. Train/test split (stratified by fraud labels)

-Train model, tune hyperparameters.
+5. Train model and tune hyperparameters

-Evaluate using metrics:
+6. Evaluate using metrics:

-Precision, Recall, F1-score (focus on recall for fraud)
+   * Precision, Recall, F1-score (focus on Recall for fraud)

-ROC-AUC score
+   * ROC-AUC score

-Confusion matrix
+   * Confusion matrix

-SHAP or LIME used to identify which SQL-engineered features contribute most to fraud prediction.
+7. Apply SHAP or LIME to interpret which SQL-engineered features contribute most to fraud prediction

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Production-Ready Integration

-This project goes beyond a standard ML pipeline by demonstrating:

-Automated SQL feature extraction (daily or real-time).
+* Automated SQL feature extraction (daily or real-time)

-Writing predictions back to SQL tables for operational use.
+* Writing predictions back to SQL tables for operational use

-Triggering alerts for high-risk transactions.
+* Triggering alerts for high-risk transactions

-Visualization dashboards for monitoring fraud patterns.
+* Visualization dashboards for monitoring fraud patterns